 1. Draw a Banner

-First, get a 5″ x 7″ blank watercolor card (you can easily DIY one by folding a 10″x7″ piece of watercolor paper in half).
-Use a pencil to draw a 0.5″ x 3″ rectangle just under the vertical center of the card.
-Note that the measurements of the rectangle are approximate; you can adjust the size to suit your taste!
+First, get a 5″ x 7″ (12.7 cm x 17.78 cm) blank watercolor card.
+If you don’t have blank watercolor cards on hand, you can easily DIY one by folding a 10″x7″ (25.4 cm x 17.78) piece of watercolor paper in half.
+Use a pencil to draw a 0.5″ x 3″ (1.27 cm x 7.62 cm) rectangle just under the vertical center of the card.

 2. Add Calligraphy

-Of course, this part is customizable: you can write any message you want, in any calligraphy style that you want!
+Of course, this part is customizable: you can write any message you want, in any calligraphy style that you want.
 I just like the way that the curvy Amy Style lettering complements the geometric banner.
 After you write the calligraphy, wait for the ink to dry, then erase your pencil guidelines.

 3. Paint the Flowers